A guide to secure file uploads: how to make your website bullet-proof

 If you manage a website with user-generated content, you should know how to protect yourself from potential threats hiding in the upload process.
 Every day, 300 million images are uploaded to Facebook alone.
 Add to this almost 100 million photos and videos shared on Instagram daily, and the unmeasurable amount of all the other uploads on the internet… It’s no wonder that attackers take advantage of this opportunity to insert various malware into the system.

-In fact, every 10th attack on a WordPress website is conducted via file upload services.
+In fact, the third most common vulnerability attack on a WordPress website is conducted via file upload services.
 To make a long story short, the action plan to protect your website from the “bad guys” looks like this.

 How to secure your file uploads step by step